adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 categories: [Softwareentwicklung]
 tags: [Keras, TensorFlow, Flask, Docker, Deep Learning, Künstliche Intelligenz]
 ---
-Moving your Deep Learning models from the developers playground to serious production stage can be a hard feat to accomplish.
+Moving your Deep Learning models from the developers playground to a serious production stage can be a hard feat to accomplish.
 After endless research I'm most glad to proudly serve you an easy to execute guide for deploying Keras models to production level.

+# The problem
+Explain why deploying isn't as easy as expected.
+Mention alternatives e.g. TensorFlow Serving

+## Naive solution
+Why Flask is not enough

+## What you should
+Instead use ..

 # Tools for success: Flask, WSGI, Docker, Nginx
 This tutorial makes use of a Server running CentOs 7.5 but you can use any UNIX distribution you prefer.